What is FOIR - L&T Finance

 Penalties

-If found guilty, the drawer may face:
+If found guilty in the court of law, the drawer may face:

 • Imprisonment: Up to 2 years